 Josh Krekeler, the secretary of the U.S. Shogi Federation, wrote this primer for those of us who are Shogi novices.

+Shogi is the Japanese version of chess.
+While they share some common elements and strategic principles, they are really two different games.
 Shogi is much more popular in Japan than Chess is in America.
 Professional players compete for seven major titles throughout the year, and games are regularly broadcast on television.
 Some stations even sponsor their own Shogi competitions for the pros.

 Shogi owes its popularity largely to the excitement of "drops" -- instead of moving a piece on the board, you can add a captured piece to your army by dropping it on an empty square.
 Because of this rule, which distinguishes Shogi from all other established Chess-type games, most of the pieces remain in play for the entire game.